 Everything we know about Tory election betting scandal

-Second Tory candidate is investigated about claims she may have had inside information about date of general election
+Fourth Tory candidate is investigated about claims he may have bet with inside information about date of general election

-Rishi Sunak’s election campaign was dealt another blow on Thursday after it emerged that a second Conservative Party candidate was being investigated over a bet on the date of the general election.
+Rishi Sunak’s election campaign was dealt another blow on Sunday after it emerged that a fourth Conservative was being investigated over a bet on the date of the general election.

-Laura Saunders, the Tory candidate for Bristol North West, is understood to be under investigation by the Gambling Commission (GC) over claims she may have had inside knowledge about the prime minister’s decision to call a snap poll for 4 July.
+Nick Mason, the party’s data chief, has taken a leave of absence after becoming the latest Tory to be reportedly investigated by the Gambling Commission for allegedly betting on the timing of the election before the date had been announced.

-Ms Saunders has worked for the party since 2015 and is married to Tony Lee, who works as the Conservative Party’s director of campaigns.
-Mr Lee has since taken a leave of absence after it came to light he was also being probed by the GC.
+The latest allegations were published by The Sunday Times, which claimed dozens of bets had been placed with potential winnings worth thousands of pounds.
+A spokesman for the official told the paper that he denied wrongdoing.

 What are the rules for MPs and others on betting with inside knowledge?